rasadov/News_filterer/README.md

 ## News filterer

-This program gathers articles from news websites and filters them to given criteria.
+This program gathers articles from news website and filters them to given criteria.

 ## Installation